 Subsidized Visiting Elective Program

-Students that are accepted into the SVEP will be provided housing as well as receive reimbursement for travel and VSAS application processing fee.
+Students that are accepted into the SVEP will be reimbursed up to $2,000 for travel, housing, and VSAS registration fees.
 In addition, students will meet URM faculty, residents, and/or fellows, as well as have the opportunity to explore the city of Boston.

-- Currently enrolled full-time 3rd year medical students applying to senior elective rotations
+- Currently enrolled full-time 3rd year medical students applying to senior electives

 - Good academic standing at a LCME accredited institution